Chris10Garcia/python-p3-cli-final-project/README.md

 The packages used for this project are as follows:
 - The Click Python package is used to handle creating the CLI commands and tasks.
 - SQLite is utilized as the database.
-- The Faker Python package is used to seed data within the database.
+- The Faker Python package is used to seed data into the database.
 - SQLAlchemy is utilized as the Python SQL toolkit and object relational mapper.
 - Alembic is utilized as the database migration tool.